 - check wires on appliances

-- unplug appliances when you’re not using them and at night.
+- unplug appliances when you're not using them, at night or when you go away

 - never overload sockets, extensions or adaptors - only use one extension lead per socket and never plug an extension lead into another one.
 Check you’re not going over the maximum load using Electrical Safety First’s online socket overload calculator tool.